hexacola/Ai-To-Do-List/README.md

 4. Click on a task to start working on it
 5. Follow the execution tips to complete each subtask efficiently
 6. Mark subtasks as complete and track your progress
+7. Use the AI Chat to ask questions or generate images by typing "Sugeneruok nuotrauką..." followed by your desired image description

+## Image Generation

+To generate images with the AI assistant, simply type a message that includes one of these patterns:
+- "Sugeneruok nuotrauką..."
+(Generate a photo...)
+- "Sukurk paveikslėlį..."
+(Create an image...)
+- "Parodyk man vaizdą..."
+(Show me a picture...)

+Followed by your description of what you'd like to see in the image.
+For example:
+- "Sugeneruok nuotrauką su kalnų peizažu" (Generate a photo with a mountain landscape)
+- "Sukurk paveikslėlį fantastinio miško" (Create an image of a fantasy forest)

+The system uses Pollinations.AI API to create high-quality images based on your textual descriptions.

 ## License